techidaily/site-facebook/source/_posts/analyzing-the-motive-behind-facebooks-just-feed-change.md

  Facebook's News Feed will now simply be known as the "Feed", but Facebook does not offer any real details as to why.

- "This is just a name change and does not impact the app experience more broadly," a company spokesperson said in an email to[The Verge](https://www.theverge.com/2022/2/15/22935080/facebook-meta-news-feed-renaming-branding-political-content-misinformation?scrolla=5eb6d68b7fedc32c19ef33b4) .
+ "This is just a name change and does not impact the app experience more broadly," a company spokesperson said in an email to [The Verge](https://www.theverge.com/2022/2/15/22935080/facebook-meta-news-feed-renaming-branding-political-content-misinformation?scrolla=5eb6d68b7fedc32c19ef33b4) .

 Not so fast.